 Take a 4-km (2½-mile) detour off the N70 Ring of Kerry road to visit Staigue Fort.
-Approximately 2,500 years old, the stone Staigue Fort is almost circular and about 75 feet in diameter, with a single south-side entrance.
+Approximately 2,500 years old, the mortar-free stone fort is almost circular and about 75 feet in diameter, with a single south-side entrance.
 From the Iron Age (from 500 BC to the 5th century AD) and early Christian times (6th century AD), such "forts" were, in fact, fortified homesteads for several families of one clan and their cattle.
 The walls at Staigue Fort are almost 13 feet thick at the base and 7 feet thick at the top; they still stand 18 feet high on the north and west sides.
 Within them, stairs lead to narrow platforms on which the lookouts stood.
 Private land must be crossed to reach the fort, and a "compensation for trespass" of €1 is often requested by the landowner.
 The site has free parking and is freely accessible, but has no facilities.